 It’s a fact.
 In order for the planet to cope we need to look at waste as something valuable.
 And to exponentially reduce the burden on landfills, we need innovative solutions to create an efficient supply chain and maximize the value of different waste streams.
-That is why we joined hands with Social Alpha and launched a nationwide groundbreaking innovation challenge called Techtonic – Innovations in Waste Management.
+That is why we joined hands with Social Alpha and launched a nationwide groundbreaking innovation challenge called Techtonic – Innovations in Circular Economy

 - Supply chains efficiencies